 Apartments to Single-Family Home Conversion

-The family’s pursuit of this aggressive restoration included personal touches of their own style and taste yet keeping in the original design period.
+The family’s pursuit of this aggressive restoration included personal touches of their own style and taste while keeping in the original design period.
 One of their greatest endeavors was to reconstruct the grand front porch.
 Another exterior renovation was the removal of a metal fire escape on the rear of the three-story home.
 The stairway afforded the occupants of the second and third floors access to their apartments.
 In choosing to restore this to a single-family residence they eliminated the need for an outside stairway.
 Many exterior details had deteriorated such as corbels, stucco, and faux marble paint.
 Owings Brothers fixed the damaged elements and the home’s gracious beauty was revived!

 Our homeowners were able to create a floor plan perfect for their family of four without adding any additional square footage.
 The goal was to redirect the tragic course of the house and recreate some of its past charms.
 First, they rebuilt the front entry and removed the unappealing metal stairway.
 Next was to open up the interior grand stairway that had been blocked to the second and third-floor apartments.
 This home’s original foyer was beautiful and fortunately, things were pretty much untouched.
 By opening the wall the beauty of the switchback staircase with expansive landings was restored.
 Now when you enter the house you are transported back to a period of craftsmanship long gone.
 Notice the ornate detailing reminiscent of the past.
-The beautiful old Catonsville home with its distinctive characteristics of type and period is in the National Register.
+The beautiful old Catonsville home with its distinctive characteristics of type and period is on the National Register.

 In reestablishing the staircase craftsman needed to create balusters, railing portions, and steps.
-The skilled craftsmen at Owings Brothers hand created all that was needed to finish the staircase to its original form.
-The rear staircase (previously servants stairway) was opened up so the family could use it for everyday living.
+The skilled craftsmen at Owings Brothers hand-created all that was needed to finish the staircase to its original form.
+The rear staircase (previously servants’ stairway) was opened up so the family could use it for everyday living.
 The hardwood floors throughout the home were stunning needing only to be cleaned and polished.
 Other overall updates to the home were exchanging inappropriate lighting fixtures to period reproductions and the removal of all wallpaper.

-Contemporary Updates In Historic Home
+Contemporary Updates In Historic Homes

-To add a bit of whimsy the homeowners chose to update the first-floor powder room adjacent to the foyer in red, white and black.
+To add a bit of whimsy the homeowners chose to update the first-floor powder room adjacent to the foyer in red, white, and black.
 Enhancing this theme they chose Scalamandre wallpaper “Zebra Masai – Red” and a “Nero Asian Statuary Hexagon” Polished Marble flooring.
 The fixtures include a white ceramic pedestal sink with a reproduction cross-handle faucet and a period commode.
-The dark painted wainscotting lends to the richness of the room and creates a one of a kind experience!
+The dark-painted wainscotting lends to the richness of the room and creates a one-of-a-kind experience!

 You will love the last room remodeled in this portion of their renovation efforts!
 Once a nursery the room with all it’s natural light and adjacent to the master bedroom has become a phenomenal walk-in closet.
-Closets & Storage by Owings offers custom-created closet systems to provide you the most storage for any particular closet or space.
-We have included cabinets with drawers, shoe racks, cubbies and many shelves for keeping all your clothing and accessories accessible.
+Closets & Storage by Owings offers custom-created closet systems to provide you with the most storage for any particular closet or space.
+We have included cabinets with drawers, shoe racks, cubbies, and many shelves for keeping all your clothing and accessories accessible.
 Check out our catalog of closet and storage accessories for every room.